 Static: Micro-Structure.
-We repeat the same experiments with the complex geometry of a micro-structure tile from [Panetta et al. 2017].
+We repeat the same experiments with the complex geometry of a micro-structure tile from Panetta et al. [2017].
 This is a challenging example, as the micro-structure beams come in contact after compression, and physical models without self-contact handling may lead to penetration.
-The optimization is initialized with $E = 10^6$ Pa and v = 0.3 and converges to $E = 2.27 \times 10^5$ Pa and v = 0.348.
-Our solver can find material properties $E = 2.27 \times 10^5$ Pa and v = 0.348 with a L2 error on the markers of 8.8×10^{-3} m.
+The optimization is initialized with E = e6 Pa and v = 0.3 and converges to E = 2.27e5 Pa and v = 0.348.
+Our solver can find material properties E = 2.27e5 Pa and v = 0.348 with an L2 error on the markers of 8.8e-3 m.